tuxbox-neutrino/db-import/README.en.md

 When working inside `neutrino-make`, the bundled compose stack wires MariaDB, importer and API exactly like the real deployment.

-Use the stack in `services/mediathek-backend` of the `neutrino-make` repo:
+Use the compose stack from the [mediathek-backend](https://github.com/tuxbox-neutrino/mediathek-backend)
+repository:

 ```bash
 make vendor                      # clone mt-api-dev & db-import